eugenebelieve/terraform-deploy/README.md

 # Deploy MongoDB Cluster with Terraform
-Deploying a MongoDB cluster on Atlas using Terraform
+Deploying, replicating, sharding MongoDB Clusters on Atlas with the help of Terraform

 ## Installing Terraform